 JffesonCountwll accept complaintnd criticisms on the CDBG-DR Action Plan, amendments and the Performance Report at any time.
-The County will respond to any written citizen comlint wthin15 workingdays from the time of receipt.
-In procedure or responding to criticisms of te program will be handled asfolows etion of activities, changes in eligibility requirements, grant funding, or to shift money in excess of 25% of allocations, Jefferson County will prepare a Substanital Amendment to the CDBG-DR Action Plan and follow the required Citizens' Participation process to provide fora reasonable public notice, review, and comment on the proposed changes prior to submittal to HUD.
+The County will respond to any written citizen comlint wthin15 workingdays fromthe time of receipt.&np;The procedureor responding to crticisms of te program will be handled asfolows etion of activities, changes in eligibility requirements, grant funding, or to shift money in excess of 25% of allocations, Jefferson County will prepare a Substanital Amendment to the CDBG-DR Action Plan and follow the required Citizens' Participation process to provide fora reasonable public notice, review, and comment on the proposed changes prior to submittal to HUD.